All products that include the Classic Pole starts shipping 3rd Week June 2020

 - 3 x Guy plates

-- 300m Antenna military comms wire, enough for 3 x vertical elements and 54 x 5m radials (34 radials for your centre radiator and 10 radials each for director and reflector)
+- 200m DX10 antenna wire (good for 1500W) antenna wire, enough for 3 x vertical elements and 54 x 5m radials (34 radials for your centre radiator and 10 radials each for director and reflector)

 - Complete set of nuts, bolts and washers for all elements